 7.5 Access and Security.
 Customer shall employ all physical, administrative, and technical controls, screening, and security procedures and other safeguards necessary to: (a) securely administer the distribution and use of all Access Credentials and protect against any unauthorized access to or use of the Services; and (b) control the content and use of Customer Data, including the uploading or other provision of Customer Data for Processing by the Services.

 8.2 Taxes.
-All Fees and other amounts payable by the Customer under this Agreement are exclusive of taxes and similar assessments.
+All Fees and other amounts payable by Customer under this TOS are exclusive of taxes and similar assessments.
 Without limiting the foregoing, Customer is responsible for all sales, use, and excise taxes, and any other similar taxes, duties, and charges of any kind imposed by any federal, state, or local governmental or regulatory authority on any amounts payable by Customer hereunder, other than any taxes imposed on itopia’s income.

 8.3 Payment and Billing.

 8.3.2 Invoice and Statement Periods, Format and Delivery.
-Billing periods and invoice formats may vary. itopia reserves the right to change the billing period, invoice format, or method of delivery from time to time, with reasonable notice to Customer.
+Billing periods and invoice formats may vary. itopia reserves the right to change the billing period, invoice format, or method of delivery from time to time, with or without notice to Customer.
 Unless otherwise agreed, all invoices shall be delivered electronically via the email address on file for Customer.
 Customer is obligated to keep its account and billing information accurate and current.
 An incorrect or obsolete email address shall not release Customer from any of its payment obligations.

 8.3.3 Methods of Payment.
 In its sole discretion and in limited instances, itopia reserves the right to accept payment by credit card.
 In situations where itopia agrees to accept payment by credit card, itopia reserves the right to discontinue acceptance of payment by credit card at any time.

 8.3.5 Authorization to Verify Credit Rating.
-Customer agrees to supply itopia with the information necessary to verify Customer’s credit rating prior to providing Customer with access to any Service. itopia may also, during the term of this Agreement, update its information regarding Customer’s credit rating without notice to Customer.
+Customer agrees to supply itopia with the information necessary to verify Customer’s credit rating prior to providing Customer with access to any Service. itopia may also, during the term of this TOS, update its information regarding Customer’s credit rating without notice to Customer.

 8.3.6 Deposit.
-If itopia determines, prior to providing Customer with access to any Service, or during the term of this Agreement, that it requires a deposit to ensure Customer’s payment, Customer may be required to provide a deposit.
+If itopia determines, prior to providing Customer with access to any Service, or during the term of this TOS, that it requires a deposit to ensure Customer’s payment, Customer may be required to provide a deposit.
 In the event itopia requires a deposit, the deposit will be held and applied in accordance with applicable law. itopia may apply Customer’s deposit to past due obligations as well as to any fees or other assessments to Customer’s Account.

 9.1 Confidential Information.
-In connection with this Agreement each party (as the “Disclosing Party”) may disclose or make available Confidential Information to the other party (as the “Receiving Party”).
+In connection with this TOS each party (as the “Disclosing Party”) may disclose or make available Confidential Information to the other party (as the “Receiving Party”).
 Subject to Section 9.2, “Confidential Information” means information in any form or medium (whether oral, written, electronic, or other) that the Disclosing Party identifies as confidential or proprietary, including information consisting of or relating to the Disclosing Party’s technology, trade secrets, know-how, business operations, plans, strategies, customers, and pricing, and information with respect to which the Disclosing Party has contractual or other confidentiality obligations.

 9.2 Exclusions.
-Confidential Information does not include information that the Receiving Party can demonstrate by written or other documentary records: (a) was rightfully known to the Receiving Party without restriction on use or disclosure prior to such information being disclosed or made available to the Receiving Party in connection with this Agreement; (b) was or becomes generally known by the public other than by the Receiving Party’s or any of its Representatives’ noncompliance with this Agreement; (c) was or is received by the Receiving Party on a non-confidential basis from a third party that, to the Receiving Party’s knowledge, was not or is not, at the time of such receipt, under any obligation to maintain its confidentiality; or (d) the Receiving Party can demonstrate by written or other documentary records was or is independently developed by the Receiving Party without reference to or use of any Confidential Information.
+Confidential Information does not include information that the Receiving Party can demonstrate by written or other documentary records: (a) was rightfully known to the Receiving Party without restriction on use or disclosure prior to such information’s being disclosed or made available to the Receiving Party in connection with this TOS; (b) was or becomes generally known by the public other than by the Receiving Party’s or any of its Representatives’ noncompliance with this TOS; (c) was or is received by the Receiving Party on a non-confidential basis from a third party that, to the Receiving Party’s knowledge, was not or is not, at the time of such receipt, under any obligation to maintain its confidentiality; or (d) the Receiving Party can demonstrate by written or other documentary records was or is independently developed by the Receiving Party without reference to or use of any Confidential Information.

 9.3 Protection of Confidential Information.
-As a condition to being provided with any disclosure of or access to Confidential Information, the Receiving Party shall during the Term and for a period of two (2) years thereafter: (a) not access or use Confidential Information other than as necessary to exercise its rights or perform its obligations under and in accordance with this Agreement; (b) except as may be permitted by and subject to its compliance with Section 9.4, not disclose or permit access to Confidential Information other than to its Representatives who: (i) need to know such Confidential Information for purposes of the Receiving Party’s exercise of its rights or performance of its obligations under and in accordance with this Agreement; (ii) have been informed of the confidential nature of the Confidential Information and the Receiving Party’s obligations under this Section 9.3; and (iii) are bound by written confidentiality and restricted use obligations at least as protective of the Confidential Information as the terms set forth in this Section 9; (c) safeguard the Confidential Information from unauthorized use, access, or disclosure using at least the degree of care it uses to protect its similarly sensitive information and in no event less than a reasonable degree of care; and (d) promptly notify the Disclosing Party of any unauthorized use or disclosure of Confidential Information and take all reasonable steps and cooperate with Disclosing Party to prevent further unauthorized use or disclosure.
-Notwithstanding any other provisions of this Agreement, the Receiving Party’s obligations under this Section 9 with respect to any Confidential Information that constitutes a trade secret under any applicable Law will continue until such time, if ever, as such Confidential Information ceases to qualify for trade secret protection under one or more such applicable Laws other than as a result of any act or omission of the Receiving Party or any of its Representatives.
+As a condition to being provided with any disclosure of or access to Confidential Information, the Receiving Party shall during the Term and for a period of two (2) years thereafter: (a) not access or use Confidential Information other than as necessary to exercise its rights or perform its obligations under and in accordance with this TOS; (b) except as may be permitted by and subject to its compliance with Section 9.4, not disclose or permit access to Confidential Information other than to its Representatives who: (i) need to know such Confidential Information for purposes of the Receiving Party’s exercise of its rights or performance of its obligations under and in accordance with this TOS; (ii) have been informed of the confidential nature of the Confidential Information and the Receiving Party’s obligations under this Section 9.3; and (iii) are bound by written confidentiality and restricted use obligations at least as protective of the Confidential Information as the terms set forth in this Section 9; (c) safeguard the Confidential Information from unauthorized use, access, or disclosure using at least the degree of care it uses to protect its similarly sensitive information and in no event less than a reasonable degree of care; and (d) promptly notify the Disclosing Party of any unauthorized use or disclosure of Confidential Information and take all reasonable steps and cooperate with Disclosing Party to prevent further unauthorized use or disclosure.
+Notwithstanding any other provisions of this TOS, the Receiving Party’s obligations under this Section 9 with respect to any Confidential Information that constitutes a trade secret under any applicable Law will continue until such time, if ever, as such Confidential Information ceases to qualify for trade secret protection under one or more such applicable Laws other than as a result of any act or omission of the Receiving Party or any of its Representatives.

 9.4 Compelled Disclosures.
 If the Receiving Party or any of its Representatives is compelled by applicable Law to disclose any Confidential Information then, to the extent permitted by applicable Law, the Receiving Party shall: (a) promptly, and prior to such disclosure, notify the Disclosing Party in writing of such requirement so that the Disclosing Party can seek a protective order or other remedy or waive its rights hereunder; and (b) provide reasonable assistance to the Disclosing Party, at the Disclosing Party’s sole cost and expense, in opposing such disclosure or seeking a protective order or other limitations on disclosure.